Status of early childhood education

 Child Care Answers works directly with Partnerships for Early Learners, an arm of Early Learning Indiana, to help with the following areas:

 If you are an advocate, you are someone who stands up for what you believe in and you share that message with others.
 Your voice, along with the voices of others, can make a huge impact in early childhood education.

 How can you advocate?
-It can be as simple as writing a letter to your national or state elected officials to educate them on your cause and putting a face to the issues that matter to you.
+It can be as simple as writing a letter to your national or state elected officials to educate them on your cause.
+By doing this, you put a face to the issues that matter to you.
 You can also educate the public and reach out to others that support your cause.
-Share your story with anyone that will listen, contact the local papers or news stations and write letters to the editor.
+Share your story with anyone that will listen, contact the local papers or news stations, and write letters to the editor.

 Learn more at our Join an Advocate Group page.